eric-herve/nsniffer/README.md

 ### Non-printable character

-ngrep use by default '*' for non-printable character. nsniffer user by default '%'.
+ngrep use by default '*' for non-printable character.

+nsniffer use by default '%'.

 If necessary, this character can be replaced via the variable 'non_printable_char'.